Vikings, Shug Monkeys and hand painted kitchens

 Once finished at the workshop, I returned to site avoiding scary looking men and Shug monkeys.
 The last step is to apply the finishing coats to all the static furniture before rehanging the doors carefully.
 I drilled new holes for the new handles.

 Choose a colour, any colour

 For this hand painted kitchen, the clients selected Becker’s equivalent to Manor House Grey.
 Mr & Mrs S were absolutely delighted with the complete transformation of their kitchen and sent me this lovely review.

 “Just wanted to let you know how delighted we are with our ‘new’ kitchen – it has been transformed.

 Having such a well built kitchen it would have been such a waste to scrap it and start again… by painting it and changing worktop and handles the 23 year old kitchen now looks brand new.

 From the comments we have received most people can’t believe it is the same kitchen.
 Very much appreciated your help, advice and professionalism.
-I had expected dust, mess and smelly paint so was very pleasantly surprised none of this was the case.
+I had expected dust, mess and smelly paint so I was very pleasantly surprised.
+None of this was the case.
 I have already recommended you to friends and would happily sing your praises to anyone.
 We don’t let just anyone have a key to the house but felt happy to trust you.”

 very best wishes,

 Sarah & John